szczyglis-dev/py-gpt/README.md

 **2.4.9 (2024-11-12)**

-- Mouse movement moved to library PyAutoGUI, for seamless mouse movement.
+- Mouse movement has been moved to the PyAutoGUI library for seamless operation.
+- Bridge calls have been moved to an asynchronous thread.
+- Fixed the DALL-E call in Image mode.
+- Speed improvements and optimizations.

 **2.4.8 (2024-11-12)**